SnehaRamisetti/E-ShopAPI/README.md

-##eShopAPI
+# EShopAPI

-   eShopAPI is a .NET 7 Web API for managing products, orders, and customer details.
+EShopAPI is a .NET 7 Web API for managing products, orders, and customer details.
 It includes user authentication and authorization using JWT tokens.

-##Features
+## Features
    Product, Order, and Customer Management
    User Registration and Login with JWT Tokens
    Secure API Endpoints with JWT Authorization